gemrb/gemrb.github.io/Dev-docs.md

 HUB](https://www.openhub.net/p/gemrb?p=GemRB) for some assorted stats.

-Check the main [README](https://github.com/gemrb/gemrb/blob/master/README.md) file to see our a header with build bot status (Travis, AppVeyor), some static code analyzers and more.
+Check the main [README](https://github.com/gemrb/gemrb/blob/master/README.md) file to see our a header with build bot status, some static code analyzers and more.